 – Use lean tools and techniques.

-– Champion the importance of adherence to the organisation’s Environmental, Health and Safety management systems.
+– Adhere to Environmental, Health and Safety management systems.

 – Operate in a systematic, proactive and transparent way.